skycoin/skywire/mainnet_rules.md

 Information about reward distribution as well as other metrics for the skywire network can be found at [fiber.skywire.dev](https://fiber.skywire.dev)

-# Uptime Reward Pool
+# Uptime Reward Pools

-408000 Skycoin are distributed annually to those visors which meet the mimimum uptime and the other requirements listed below.
+816000 Skycoin are distributed annually to those visors which meet the mimimum uptime and the other requirements listed below, in two equally sized reward pools.

-The reward amount for a day is evenly divided among those eligible participants on the basis of having met uptime and other requirements, for the previous day.
+The reward amount for a day is evenly divided among those eligible participants for a given reward pool on the basis of having met uptime and other requirements, for the previous day.

-A total of up to ~1117.808 Skycoin are distributed daily in non leap-years.
+A total of up to ~1117.808 Skycoin __per pool__ are distributed daily in non leap-years.

-A total of up to ~1114.754  Skycoin are distributed daily in leap-years.
+A total of up to ~1114.754  Skycoin __per pool__ are distributed daily in leap-years.

+The two reward pools are differentiated by architecture ; one pool for ARM / RISC / MIPS architectures, the other pool for AMD64 / x86_64 / i686 architecture machines.
+The requirements are otherwise identical for reward eligibility in these pools.

 ## Rules & Requirements